azedo/eslint-config-azedo/README.md

 5. That's it.
 Now you should be able to run these rules whenever you want.

-6. One suggestion is that you add the scrpt above `lint` in your repo:
+6. One suggestion is that you add the script above `lint` in your repo:
    - As a `pre-push` hook (with husky):
    ```json
     "husky": {